watem-sedem/watem-sedem/docs/routing.rst

 Buffers, ditches and routing dams
 =================================

 For buffers and ditches, exceptions for the routing are defined.
-In case of one of the targets is a buffer, routing will flow to that one target.
-Within the buffer, all routing is defined to a single target pixel: the buffer_id (see also :ref:`here<buffermap>`).
-This is the pixel which is considered as the outlet.
+In case one of the targets is a buffer, routing will flow to that one target.
+Within the buffer, all routing is defined to a single target pixel: the pixel defined with a non-zero buffer_id (see also :ref:`here<buffermap>`).
+This pixel is considered as the buffer outlet.
 From this pixel, routing occurs are described above.

 For ditches and routing dams, the routing is defined by the user by using routing map (see :ref:`here<routingmap>`).
-The routing is uni-directional.
+The routing in ditches and routing dams is uni-directional.

 .. note::
-    Routing to ditches can also be defined as an end-point.
-In this case, the ditch is considered to be a sink (see :ref:`here <sewermapfile>`).
+    Routing to ditches can also be defined as end-points.
+In this case, the ditch is considered to be a sewer/sink (see :ref:`here <sewermapfile>`).

 References
 ==========